ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Next, we decide on the type of density estimator used to approximate the posterior distribution.
 The preconfigured options in the `sbi` library include so-called masked autoregressive flows `maf` or Gaussian mixture density networks `mdn`.
-In the case of SNPE, we can also set the number of hidden features for the density estimator.
+We can set the number of hidden features for the density estimator.
-When using `mdn` or `maf`, we can set the number of components in the mixture or the number of transformations in the flow, respectively, using the `num_components` and `num_transforms` parameters.
+When using `mdn` or `maf`, we can also set the number of components in the mixture or the number of transformations in the flow, respectively, using the `num_components` and `num_transforms` parameters.
 On the other hand, for SNRE, we can specify the type of classifier to use, such as: `linear`, `mlp`, or `resnet`.
 For more details on these methods and relevant hyperparameters as well as custom density estimators see [here](https://sbi-dev.github.io/sbi/latest/tutorials/03_density_estimators/).